Table of Contents

 Getting the proper adjustment, at the right joint, at the right time, makes all the difference in the world.

-How Spinal Adjustments Work
+How Do Spinal Adjustments Work?

 When you receive a spinal adjustment from a chiropractor, you may hear a slight noise and feel relief.